AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

    should be used.
 3. creates an instance of that plugin with its set of parameters.
 4. sets all those parameters to the defaults specified by the plugin.
-5. examines the setup for any persistant parameters, then sets the instance's parameters to any found in it.
+5. examines the setup for any persistent parameters, then sets the instance's parameters to any found in it.
 6. calls create instance on the plugin.